jporeilly/LDC--Installation/02 Pre-flight/preflight.md

 * Cert-manager 1.5.4
 * Kubernetes Dashboard v2.4.0

+---

+<em>Download Kubespray 2.18</em>

+Pre-requistes:
+* Firewalls are not managed by kubespray.
+You'll need to implement appropriate rules as needed.
+You should disable your firewall in order to avoid any issues during deployment.
+* If kubespray is ran from a non-root user account, correct privilege escalation method should be configured in the target servers and the ansible_become flag or command parameters --become or -b should be specified.

 Kubespray also offers to easily enable popular kubernetes add-ons.
 You can modify the list of add-ons in ``inventory/mycluster/group_vars/k8s_cluster/addons.yml``.

 ``run the download_kubespray.yml playbook:``